Vicken-Ghoubiguian/Go_weather_go/README.md

 <a name="presentation"></a>
 ## Presentation

-This is a golang project to develop an API to get weather datas using the OpenWeatherMap utility.
+This is a project to develop a golang utility to get weather datas using the OpenWeatherMap API.

-Here is the datas:
+Here is the datas returned:

 * coordinates (longitude and latitude),